Ajit1279/GCP_Learning/20240316_BigDataAnalytics/240420_BigQuery/BQ_Readme.md

       - **Encrypted**: automatically encrypts all data before it is written to disk (uing your or google managed encryption key).
       - **Efficient:** Uses an efficient encoding format that is optimized for analytic workloads.
     - Majority of the data that you store in BigQuery is [table data](https://cloud.google.com/bigquery/docs/storage_overview#table_data):
+      - BigQuery writes all query results to a table, either explicitly identified by user or temporary table.
       - [Standard tables](https://cloud.google.com/bigquery/docs/tables-intro#standard_tables):
         - Contain structured data and are stored in BigQuery storage in a columnar format.
       - [Table Clones](https://cloud.google.com/bigquery/docs/table-clones-intro)